Geodego/data_engineering_azure/2-data_warehouses/7-Questions.md

 - explain: Tip: For creating fact tables out of join between dimensions and staging tables, you can use CETAS to materialize joined reference tables to a new file and then join to this single external table in subsequent queries.
 - Read the 3 docs in Reference for SQL serverless pool.

+## notes
+synapse: from home select in resources your synapse resource in Getting started click 'Open Synapse studio'